Waziristan: Pakistan's new Waziristan strategy

 The ministry of interior has played a large part in the information gathering for the operations against militants and their institutions.
 The Ministry of Interior has prepared a list of militant commanders operating in the region and they have also prepared a list of seminaries for monitoring.

 The government is also trying to strengthen the law enforcement in the area by providing the Khyber Pakhtunkhwa Police with weapons, bulletproof jackets and night-vision devices.
-The paramilitary Frontier Corps will be provided with artillery and APC's.
+The paramilitary Frontier Corps will be provided with artillery and armoured personnel carriers.
 The state agencies are also working on studying ways to block FM frequencies of illegal FM radio channels.